xrui94/test_webgl_webgpu/README.md

 # Project Description

 This is a project to test webgl and webgpu through C++.
-Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu in modern browsers.
+Based on OpenGL(GLES3), WebGPU(webgpu.h implementation：webgpu_cpp.h) from Emscripten, it is compiled into a WebAssembly module from C++ code, and ultimately uses webgl2 and webgpu in modern browsers.A more complete usage approach that can track this project: [https://github.com/xrui94/TinyEngine](https://github.com/xrui94/TinyEngine).

 - **Features**:
   - Support selecting to get context from canvas or OffscreenCanvas